JetBrains/amper/docs/Documentation.md

 ## Basics

-Amper has as a self-containing command line tool, see the [usage instructions](Usage.md#using-amper-from-the-command-line)
+Amper is a project configuration and build tool.
+See the [usage instructions](Usage.md#using-amper-from-the-command-line) to get started with the standalone CLI.

 Also, for existing Gradle projects there is [Amper Gradle plugin](#gradle-based-projects) which offers full Gradle interop.
 Note that certain functionality and behavior might differ between the standalone and Gradle-based Amper versions.